College football: Official rules and notable rule distinctions

 Although rules for the high school, college, and NFL games are generally consistent, there are several minor differences.
-The NCAA Football Rules Committee determines the playing rules for Division I (both Bowl and Championship Subdivisions), II, and III games (the National Association of Intercollegiate Athletics (NAIA) is a separate organization, but uses the NCAA rules).
+Before 2023, a single NCAA Football Rules Committee determined the playing rules for Division I (both Bowl and Championship Subdivisions), II, and III games (the National Association of Intercollegiate Athletics (NAIA) is a separate organization, but uses the NCAA rules).
+As part of an NCAA initiative to give each division more autonomy over its governance, separate rules committees have been established for each NCAA division.